michael-hartmann/caps/docs/manual/manual.rst

  - Computation of the free energy in the high-temperature limit for perfect reflectors and metals described by the Drude or plasma model.

-The computation of the high-temperature limit for the Drude model is based on `Bimonte, Emig, "Exact Results for Classical Casimir Interactions: Dirichlet and Drude Model in the Sphere-Sphere and Sphere-Plane", Phys.
+The computation of the high-temperature limit for the Drude model is based on `G. Bimonte, T. Emig, "Exact Results for Classical Casimir Interactions: Dirichlet and Drude Model in the Sphere-Sphere and Sphere-Plane", Phys.
 Rev. Lett.
 109, 160403 (2012) <https://doi.org/10.1103/PhysRevLett.109.160403>`_.